 Does the SSP need to be completely rewritten for OSCAL conversion?

 The content of the SSP does not change, but the format does.
-OSCAL structures the same information, system boundary, control implementations, responsible parties, into a machine-readable schema rather than a narrative document.
+OSCAL structures the same information, system boundary, control implementations, and responsible parties, into a machine-readable schema rather than a narrative document.
 Most conversion projects reuse existing SSP content and map it into OSCAL fields.
 The judgment work involves translating narrative control implementation statements into structured OSCAL data, which requires both compliance expertise and technical familiarity with the OSCAL schema.

 Where are the FedRAMP OSCAL validation tools and adoption support materials?